 Research and development

-As a leading and long-term player in our sector, we are committed to research and development (R&D).
-NOAH continuously monitors interesting technologies and processes that can be relevant for the circular value chain and improve today’s processes for the treatment of hazardous waste.
+As a leading and long-term player in our industry, we are committed to research and development (R&D).
+NOAH continuously works on technology monitoring of interesting technologies and processes that can be integrated into the circular value chain and enhance current processes for the treatment of hazardous waste.
 A dedicated development department leads this effort.

-- Utilisation of CO2 from industrial flue gas for stabilising hazardous waste
+- Using CO2 from industrial flue gas to stabilize hazardous waste.

-- Development of new products that can be production factors in other industries in the future
+- Development of new products that may become input factors in other industries, in close collaboration with other industries.